NeoHanYuyang/Game-of-LIfe-/README.md

 # Game-of-LIfe-

-This is a Game of life implementation in Go language, for concurrent computing course at University in Bristol.
+This is a Game of life implementation in Go language, for concurrent computing course at University of Bristol.